Message from the Faculty

 Our faculty include award-winning teachers and researchers.
 Ten of our faculty members have won the UH Board of Regents’ Medal for Excellence in Teaching while four others have received the President’s Citation for Meritorious Teaching.
 We have over 100 undergraduate majors, 40 graduate students, 25 full-time faculty members, and a supportive advising system.

 Undergraduate History majors at UH Mānoa are exposed to a diversity of cultures, world regions, and eras.
 The skills learned in our classes help majors become successful, productive members of society.
 Students learn how to find and evaluate evidence, communicate clearly, and understand complex problems.
 Majoring in history is an excellent way to prepare for a career in teaching, research, library and information sciences, museum and historic preservation work, government service, journalism, law, or business.
 If you’re thinking of becoming a professional historian, you will want to pursue advanced degrees beyond the major.
 We can certainly help you there as well.

 Majors also enjoy their careers.
 According to a 2018 report by the American Academy of Arts & Sciences, almost 87% of all workers with a BA in the humanities reported they were satisfied with their jobs in 2015.
 For workers with a bachelor’s degree in the humanities and then an advanced degree (in any field), some 90% report being satisfied with their careers.

 The History Department honor society is a chapter of the national History honor society Phi Alpha Theta.
 Our chapter has been awarded the national Best Chapter prize within our size division four times since its founding, most recently in 2018.
 Many History majors join PAT as a great way to make friends, gain leadership experience, expand their academic horizons, and travel to state and national conferences.

-Please get in touch with me or individual faculty members if you want to learn more about our programs, our courses, and our scholarship.
+Please get in touch with our chairs, advisors, or individual faculty members if you want to learn more about our programs, our courses, and our scholarship.